My mom packs a half peanut butter and jelly sandwich and an apple just about every time she needs to take a lunch to work.

 1. Crepes: whole wheat, sourdough, gluten-free (pictured above), grain-free (recipes in The Healthy Lunch Box).

-3. Dosas: double fermented, rice and lentil Indian ‘pancakes’ – like a cross between a too-thick tortilla and a pita bread
+3. Dosas (Recipe available in The Everything Beans Book): double fermented, rice and lentil Indian ‘pancakes’ – like a cross between a too-thick tortilla and a pita bread

 Here’s a link to the too cute panda toothpicks in case you’re interested: panda toothpicks

 4. Sliced vegetables: cucumbers, sweet peppers, carrots, and more

 5. Vegetable “boats”: half sweet pepper (above), blanched zucchini, tomato “bowl” (scoop out the juicy part and put it in soup or sauce) and more – fill them with typical sandwich fillings or hummus, guacamole or even savory seasoned Greek yogurt in the tomato.

 6. Greens wrap: large leaves of lettuce (shown above with chickpea wraps), Swiss chard, bok choy, collard greens or cabbage

 Very dense leaves like cabbage may need to be lightly steamed before wrapping.

 8. Salad: dark green lettuce, spinach, or even sprouted lentils (pictured above)

 9. Sliced apples (photo courtesy of Momables): Apples sliced crosswise also make super cute peanut butter sandwiches.